cdgrody/invest-mern/README.md

 ## Coming Soon
 - AAU, I want to be able to see a percent change in each holding from my original investment.
 - AAU, when I sell off MY holdings, the row for that holding disappers.
+- AAU, when a transaction does not work, I want UI indicating that the transaction failed.
 - AAU, I want a button where I can directly sell some or all of my holdings on the holdings table.
 - AAU, I want to be able to repeat a transaction by clicking on it in the transaction list.
 - AAU, I want to integrate the ChatGPT API to give users investing advice.